3D Printing Prevents Major Trucking Company from Shutting Down Production Line

 Delphi had been working with Stratasys Direct Manufacturing’s global partner in Australia, Objective3D Direct Manufacturing, for over 6 years for various prototyping and injection molding projects.
 Stratasys Direct Manufacturing’s Global Manufacturing Network consists of member facilities connected around the globe that have many of the same services and expertise as Stratasys Direct Manufacturing.

 “We had already been working with both Kenworth and Delphi/Ben on the prototypes to ensure assembly and fitment.
-Both companies had confidence in FDM technology and it seemed like a logical progression to then scale up from prototype to a production solution”, said Simon Bartlett, engineering manager at Objective3D Direct Manufacturing.
+Both companies had confidence in FDM technology and it seemed like a logical progression to then scale up from prototype to a production solution”, said Matt Minio, Managing Director at Objective3D Direct Manufacturing.
 “Our role then transformed from rapid prototyping shop into a just-in-time (JIT) manufacturing supplier.”

 Objective3D Direct Manufacturing’s project engineers recommended Fused Deposition Modeling (FDM) 3D printing technology to manufacture the ductwork for a number of reasons: